Road Runner: Arizona Motor Vehicle Division offices, website to go dark for several days as agency upgrades its computer system

 To make that happen, however, the Arizona Department of Transportation will shut down all MVD services beginning at 5 p.m.
 Friday, April 17.
 The offices are set to reopen five days later on Tuesday, April 21.

-Once installed, the agency’s new computer system will be stress-tested by employees to “mimic real-word conditions” before being made available to customers, said Douglas Nick, assistant communications director for customer outreach with ADOT.
+Once installed, the agency’s new computer system will be stress-tested by employees to “mimic real-world conditions” before being made available to customers, said Douglas Nick, assistant communications director for customer outreach with ADOT.

 Nick said it’s a plan five years in the making to rid the agency of a computer system that’s more than 35 years old.